CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab3.md

     ![](../media/img24.png)

-### Deploy HR/Payroll copilot application to Azure
+### Task 2: Deploy HR/Payroll copilot application to Azure

 1. In the LabVM, navigate to Desktop and search for `cmd` in the search box then click on **Command Prompt**.